Below, we have the big list of Christmas words — an a-to-z list of words that celebrate and relate to the holiday season.

 - Carolers

-- Cousin Eddie:
+- Cousin Eddie

 character in the movie “National Lampoon’s Christmas Vacation”